apache/airflow/docs/apache-airflow-providers-dbt-cloud/operators.rst

 ``git_branch``, etc. For a complete list of the other configurations that can used at runtime, reference the `API documentation <https://docs.getdbt.com/dbt-cloud/api-v2#/operations/Trigger%20Job%20Run>`__.

-The below examples demonstrate how to instantiate DbtCloudRetryJobOperator tasks with both synchronous and asynchronous waiting for run termination, respectively.
+The below examples demonstrate how to instantiate DbtCloudRunJobOperator tasks with both synchronous and asynchronous waiting for run termination, respectively.
 To note, the ``account_id`` for the operators is referenced within the ``default_args`` of the example DAG.